weakish/cheat/README.md

 - Fork the wiki repo and send pull requests, just like its code.
 - Edit the wiki through web.
-- Edit the wiki through github api.
+- Edit the wiki through GitHub api.